e-gov/GOVSSO/TechnicalSpecification.md

 3. Client application redirects user agent to GOVSSO logout URL.
 The redirect must include the previous ID Token (as `id_token_hint` parameter) and a redirect URI (as `post_logout_redirect_uri` parameter) where the user agent must be redirected to after logout.
 4. GOVSSO validates the logout request.
 If the ID Token is not linked to the active SSO session of given user agent, then nothing is done, and the user agent is redirected back to the `post_logout_redirect_uri`.
 GOVSSO will unlink the client application from SSO session in its session store.
 5. If more client applications are linked to the same SSO session, then GOVSSO will show a logout consent page.
-6. User can either select to log out of only the client application that made the logout request or from all client applications that are linked to the same SSO session.
+6. User can either select to log out from all other client applications that are linked to the same SSO session or to continue SSO session with other client applications.
-7. If the user selected to log out from all client applications, GOVSSO will send a back-channel logout request to each linked client application and unlink client applications from GOVSSO session ([[OIDC-BACK](https://openid.net/specs/openid-connect-backchannel-1_0.html)]).
+7. If the user selected to log out from all other client applications, GOVSSO will send a back-channel logout request to each linked client application and unlink client applications from GOVSSO session ([[OIDC-BACK](https://openid.net/specs/openid-connect-backchannel-1_0.html)]).
 8. If no client applications remain linked to SSO session, GOVSSO will terminate the session.
 User has been logged out of all client applications.
 9. User agent is redirected back to the `post_logout_redirect_uri` of the client application which initiated the logout procedure.